 Multi-Competence Team (MCT) coaching sessions ensure that every team member gets to contribute their views and experiences, and is treated with courtesy and respect.
 Working in your MCT itself will hone your intercultural, communication and leadership skills, and stimulate your ability and willingness to reflect on perspectives vastly different from your own.
 The very success of your MBA thesis – the Business Master Project – hinges on you having a high-performance team.

-Do you want to upskill in project management, Scrum, presentation skills, design thinking or inclusive leadership?
+Do you want to upskill in project management, presentation skills, design thinking or inclusive leadership?
 A range of alternating workshops will help you close those gaps.

 Gain first-hand insights into the work of recruiters in our HR expert talks: What qualities do they look for in candidates?
 Which details do they focus on when assessing CVs and cover letters?
 And how important are company values?